InnerSourceCommons/InnerSourcePatterns/book/introduction.md

 ## What are InnerSource Patterns?

 Patterns are a way of describing a repeatable, proven solution to a problem within a context.
-They follow a simple form that helps people wanting to implement the solution to understand the constraints on the problem, the forces that must be balanced and the resulting context - the situation created by applying the solution.
+Patterns follow a simple form that assists you during implementation of a solution to understand the constraints of the problem, understand the forces you need to balance, and the resulting context - the situation created by applying the solution.

 In inner sourcing, patterns can provide a way for the InnerSource Commons participants to concisely share information with each other, improving the practice of inner sourcing.
 Each of the patterns are divided into Title, Problem Statement, Context, Forces, and Solutions as their main sections.